 Hammertoe: A hammertoe is a crooked toe that is flexed to an abnormal degree at the first toe joint, or proximal interphalangeal joint.
-Hammertoes may affect any of the toes, and they often begin as mild deformities and become more severe over time.
+Hammertoes may occur in any of the toes, and they often begin as mild deformities and become more severe over time.
 Hammertoes are usually flexible in the initial stages but may become rigid if they are not treated in an appropriate and timely manner.

 Claw Toe: A claw toe is a crooked toe that is flexed to an abnormal degree at both the first (proximal interphalangeal) and second (distal interphalangeal) toe joints.
 It’s common for claw toes to dig into the soles of shoes, causing painful calluses to develop.
-This crooked toe problem usually gets worse without treatment and may cause irreversible deformities over time.
+This crooked toe problem usually gets worse without treatment and may lead to irreversible deformities over time.

 Mallet Toe: A mallet toe is a crooked toe that is flexed to an abnormal degree at the last toe joint (distal interphalangeal joint) only.
 The rest of the toe is straight.
 Mallet toe is commonly caused by shoes that possess toe box taper and heel elevation.
-The forces that these shoe features place on the forefoot cause unnatural cramping and bending of the toes.
+The forces that these shoe design elements place on the forefoot cause unnatural cramping and bending of the toes.

 Overlapping Toe: Overlapping toe is a condition in which one of the toes turns inward and lies on top of an adjacent toe.
 The second and fifth toes are the ones most commonly affected by this type of crooked toe.
 If the second toe overlies the big toe, this can cause rubbing inside the shoe, which in turn may cause wounds or sores to develop on the second toe.

-Curly Toe: Curly toe is a crooked toe in which the most distal part of the toe—the toe segment located furthest away from the body—is flexed and curved to one side of the foot.
+Curly Toe: Curly toe is a crooked toe in which the most distal part of the toe—the toe segment located farthest away from the body—is flexed and curved to one side of the foot.
 Curly toes may be particularly common in newborns, and most curly toes spontaneously resolve before age six.
 In some cases, curly toes may cause pressure-related symptoms in shoe-wearing individuals later in life.

-Signs & Symptoms
+Signs & Symptoms of Crooked Toes

-- Inflammation and redness
+Inflammation and redness

-- A burning sensation in the affected toe
+A burning sensation in the affected toe

-- Toe pain or irritation when wearing shoes
+Toe pain or irritation when wearing shoes

-- Toe contracture, or permanent toe shortening
+Toe contracture, or permanent toe shortening

 A thickening of the skin between the toes, on the ball of the foot, or elsewhere

 Inappropriate footwear is one of the leading causes of crooked toes.
 Shoes that possesses heel elevation, rigid soles, tapering toe boxes, and toe spring force the toes into an unnatural configuration and encourage muscle and tendon imbalances in the foot and lower leg.
 In some cases, crooked toes may be associated with past foot trauma.
 Genetics may play a role in this health problem in some individuals too.

 Surgery, when required, is used to help straighten the crooked toe and balance the pull of tendons surrounding the affected toe joint(s).
 Pins or wires are sometimes required to keep the toe in its correct position while it is healing.
-Please note that surgery may not provide a complete correction of the crooked toe, and that the problem may return if a person continues to use the same footwear that contributed to the condition in the first place.
+Please note that surgery may not provide a complete correction of the crooked toe and that the problem may recur if a person continues to use the same footwear that contributed to the condition in the first place.
 Please see our article that lists six ways to restore foot health after surgery for more info on this topic.